-If the EXTERNAL clause is specified on a data description entry in a method working-storage section, a single copy of the storage for that data item is allocated once for the duration of the run-unit.
-That storage is shared by all programs and methods in the run-unit containing a definition for the external data item.
+If the EXTERNAL clause is specified on a data description entry in a method working-storage section, a single copy of the storage for that data item is allocated once for the duration of the run unit.
+That storage is shared by all programs and methods in the run unit that contain a definition for the external data item.